romm/formz/Documentation/05-UsersManual/TypoScript/Root.rst

     Description
         Contains the default configuration used by forms fields.

-        The properties which you can set here are strictly the same than the properties ``settings.*`` in the chapter “:ref:`usersManual-typoScript-configurationFields`”.
+        The properties which you can set here are strictly the same as the properties ``settings.*`` in the chapter “:ref:`usersManual-typoScript-configurationFields`”.

-        Notehat a field configuration set in the ``settings`` property of this field will override the default one.
+        Note that a field configuration set in the ``settings`` property of this field will override the default one.